philippdormann/personal-workstation-setup/README.md

 ## What will this script do?
 - 🔌 set the screen timeout to 30 minutes, and disable auto sleep in AC power
 - 🚯 remove useless Windows UWP Apps
-- 📦 Install Chocolatey + Scoop Package managers
+- 📦 Install Scoop Package Manager
 - ⚡ Install my most used programs (or some that are at least really useful)
   - 🗜️ 7-Zip
   - wget
-  - QuickLook
   - git
   - 🚀 starship shell prompt
   - 📷 Greenshot
   - Google Chrome
+  - Firefox
   - 👨‍💻 Windows Terminal
-  - 🎺 Eartrumpet
   - NodeJS
+  - Git Fork Client
+  - Thunderbird
+  - KeepassXC
+  - DBeaver
-  - VS-Code
+  - VSCode
-  - 💾 FileConverter
+  - GPG4Win
-- WindowsAutoNightMode if winget is available
 - 🧩 VS-Code Extensions
   - 🌳 Gitlens
   - 👨‍💻 Editorconfig